pnm122/chatapp/README.md

 * Account renaming
 * Notification bubble on groups icon when a group has new messages
 * Group together messages in similar times
+* Inactive timer

 ### To Do
 * Username max length
+* Better appearance for popups
+* Replies (using gestures? :o)
 * Profile pictures & Group pictures
-* Replies (using gestures? :o)
 * Group deleting
 * Version info page
 * Pin messages